intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/PPML/Overview/ppml.md

 ## Trusted Realtime Compute and ML

 In this section, we will demonstrate how to use Analytics-Zoo to setup trusted Flink in SGX, then run real-time model serving in safe way.
+Trusted Realtime Compute and ML supports Flink related applications, such as Batch/Streaming Flink jobs, FlinkSQL and Cluster Serving.
 For more examples, please refer to [trusted-realtime-ml](https://github.com/intel-analytics/analytics-zoo/tree/master/ppml/trusted-realtime-ml/scala/docker-graphene).

 ### User cases